· Ivelin Kozarev · Sales Strategy · 6 min read

 Building basic business conversation skills

-Before you can teach someone to handle “we don’t have budget,” you need to teach them how to sound confident on a business call, how to recover from awkward pauses, and how to sound genuinely curious rather than scripted.
+Before teaching someone to handle ‘we don’t have budget,’ you need to teach them to sound confident on business calls, how to recover from awkward pauses, and how to sound genuinely curious rather than scripted.

-AI roleplay excels here because it provides a judgment-free environment for basic skill building.
+AI roleplay works well here because it provides a judgment-free environment for basic skill building.
 Reps can practice the same scenario until they sound natural—something that’s impossible with limited manager time.

 Confidence through repetition